Dimie Cat

 Dimie Cat, (born 28 October 1984) is a French singer and songwriter.

 Music career

 In 2007, she met French producer Franck Rougier.
 Together, they wrote the two albums of Dimie Cat: Pin Me Up and ZigZag and created their own record label Dream'up.
-Dimie's jazzy vocal style is a mix of 40s-50s jazz, combined with modern beats and sounds.
+Dimie's jazzy vocal style is a mix of early to mid-20th century jazz, combined with modern beats and sounds.
 Adopting a sample based approach, their usual method is for Franck Rougier to produce the tracks at home and then Dimie Cat writes the words.

-Since 2015, Dimie has disappeared from public view and there is no information on her current status anywhere on the Internet.
+Since 2015, Dimie has disappeared from public view and there is no current information on her status.

 Pin Me Up (2009)

 Dimie Cat's debut album Pin Me Up (released 22 July 2009), pays a tribute to the pin-up girls and vamps of the Hollywood's Golden Age and to the Swing Era.
 Two singles are taken from this first opus: Post-it and Glam, that appears on several electro swing compilations.